RenjiYuusei/pip-upgrade-all/README.md

---skip, -s         List of packages to skip when upgrading --no-concurrent    Disable concurrent upgrade --workers, -w      Number of workers for concurrent upgrade (default: 5)
+--skip, -s         List of packages to skip when upgrading --no-concurrent    Disable concurrent upgrade --workers, -w      Number of workers for concurrent upgrade (default: 5) --max-version, -m  Maximum version to upgrade to (e.g. 2.0.0)
 ```

 ## License